finos/tracdap/doc/app_dev/tutorial/lesson_1_hello_world.rst

 (It is not always necessary to create schemas in this way, but we'll do it for an example).

 First we need to build the :class:`SchemaDefinition<trac.metadata.SchemaDefinition>` object.
-A ``.create()`` method is available for every TRAC metadata object, which provides auto-complete and type hints in IDEs that support it.
+In real-world applications schemas would be created by automated tools (for example TRAC generates schemas during data import jobs), but for this example we can define a simple one in code.

 .. literalinclude:: ../../../examples/apps/javascript/src/hello_world.js
     :language: JavaScript
-    :lines: 27 - 45
+    :lines: 27 - 57
     :linenos:
     :lineno-start: 27

-Here, enums are set using the constants defined in the API package.
+The web API package provides structured classes for every type and enum in the ``trac.metadata`` package.
+A ``.create()`` method is available for every type, which provides auto-complete and type hints in IDEs that support it.
+Enums are set using the constants defined in the API package.
 All enum types are available in the trac namespace, so ``trac.SchemaType`` is shorthand for ``trac.metadata.SchemaType`` and so on.
 The basic types in the TRAC type system are also available, so ``trac.STRING`` is a shorthand for ``trac.metadata.BasicType.STRING``.

 Now we want to save the schema into the TRAC metadata store.
 To do that, we use a :class:`MetadataWriteRequest<trac.api.MetadataWriteRequest>`.
+Request objects from the ``trac.api`` package can be created the same way metadata objects from ``trac.metadata``.

 .. literalinclude:: ../../../examples/apps/javascript/src/hello_world.js
     :language: JavaScript
-    :lines: 47 - 63
+    :lines: 59 - 75
     :linenos:
-    :lineno-start: 47
+    :lineno-start: 59

-There are several things to call out here!
+There are several things to call out here.
 TRAC is a multi-tenant platform and every API request includes a tenant code.
 By default resources are separated between tenants, so tenant A cannot access a resource created in tenant B. For this example we have a single tenant called "ACME_CORP".